 I gained 60 lbs over my pregnancy and HATED IT.
 HATED IT x 50000.
 I think I had undiagnosed anxiety that just was off the hook as a result of pregnancy hormones.
 This was December 2008.
 I hit my pre-pregnancy weight a few weeks ago; believe it or not.
 Second pregnancy will be a lot different, both in weight and mood management." --Heather Hanson

-Triplets ruined my body
+Triplets ruined my body 9 of 20

 "Triplets ruined my body!
 How in the hell does anyone get the saggy skin to go away without surgery??
 Can't believe I baked three people at once in there.
 As much as I wish I were thin again, it's almost a badge of honor.
 My war wounds.
 What the hell, you only life once, and I'll be damned if I live without Haagen-Dazs." --Sandra O'Connell